Green tea noodles with sticky sweet chili salmon

 - 2 tsp fish sauce

-- 1/2 tsp chili flakes, plus extra to serve
+- 1/2 tsp chilli flakes, plus extra to serve

 - Toasted sesame seeds & micro shiso leaves, to serve

-- Preheat oven to 220°C. Heat peanut oil in a small saucepan over low heat.
+- 1. Preheat oven to 220°C. Heat peanut oil in a small saucepan over low heat.
 Add ginger, long green shallot, lemongrass and a pinch of salt.
-Cook, stirring occasionally, for 6-8 minutes until long green shallot is very soft but not colored.
+Cook, stirring occasionally, for 6-8 minutes until long green shallot is very soft but not coloured.
 Remove from heat and cool.